willadam/website/agm/agm2016minutes.md

 ##Officers

 All existing officers are happy to stand for the next year.

+* Chair: Jo Cook
+* Treasurer: Steven Feldman
+* Secretary: Antony Scott

-Seconded by Angharad Stone and Jeremy Morley.
+Seconded by Angharad Stone and Jeremy Morley and agreed.

 ##Use of funds